Nikunjbansal99/To_Do_App/README.md

 ## To Do App
-It creates the to do list.
+It creates the to do list.<br>
-*I Created this multi-container application which has a client (React), a server (Node.js)and a database instance (Postgres).*
+*I Created this multi-container application which has a client (React), a server (Node.js)and a database instance (Postgres).*<br>
+This project is created for Docker Training under IIEC_Connect(An Initiative by Vimal Daga Sir)

 ## How To Run
 1. To get the containers up and running